Mathews-Tom/TensorLogic/docs/api/compilation.md

 #### hard_boolean

+**Problem solved:** "I need mathematically guaranteed answers with no approximation"

-**Best for:** Production inference, exact logical reasoning, zero hallucinations
+**Best for:** Production inference, exact logical reasoning, zero hallucinations.
+Integrates with [Lean 4 verification](../specs/verification/spec.md) for formal proof guarantees.

 **Semantics:** Discrete boolean logic (0 or 1 only)
 - AND: `step(a * b)` (discrete conjunction)